The Museum of Modern Art: Painting and Sculpture

 The Museum of Modern Art was founded in 1929 as an alternative to more conservative historical museums – dedicated to the mission of becoming the world’s leading repository of modern art.
 Its permanent collection consists of more than 200,000 paintings, sculptures, drawings, prints, photographs, architectural models and drawings, design objects, and films in addition to millions of film stills.
 The museum also maintains a library and archives to support research and scholarship related to modern and contemporary art.

 In 1939, the museum occupied its present site in midtown Manhattan.
-Expansions took place during the 1950s-60s, planned by the architect Philip Johnson, who also designed The Abby Aldrich Rockefeller Garden.
-In 1984, a renovation by Cesar Pelli doubled the museum’s gallery space, and in 2004, MoMA completed another building project; Yoshio Taniguchi’s design nearly doubled the museum’s space.
-New designs by Diller Scofidio + Renfro, in collaboration with Gensler, are shaping a further expansion.
+Subsequent architectural campaigns include an expansion by the architect Philip Johnson, a renovation by Cesar Pelli, another building project led by Yoshio Taniguchi, and a new wing and renovations by Diller Scofidio + Renfro, in collaboration with Gensler.